sevaedmi/LinoSPAD2/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-LinoSPAD2 data analysis module's documentation
+LinoSPAD2 timestamp output analysis package
 ==========================================================

 This document aims to provide complete documentation on the LinoSPAD2